-1. Choose a longer tenor for higher interest rates
+Choose a longer tenure for higher interest rates

 The interest rate on FDs does not fluctuate the way it does with many other forms of investment.
-This means that your money earns stable interest throughout the tenor.
-A long tenor means long-term protection against market fluctuations.
-In the case of a short tenor FD, assuming you do not immediately renew your account or your issuer has reserved the right to re-assess the interest payable, you run the risk of needing to reinvest at a lower rate of interest, once your investment reaches maturity.
+This means that your money earns stable interest throughout the tenure.
+A long tenure means long-term protection against market fluctuations.
+In the case of a short tenure FD, assuming you do not immediately renew your account, or your issuer has reserved the right to re-assess the interest payable, you run the risk of needing to reinvest at a lower rate of interest, once your investment reaches maturity.

-Therefore, a long tenor FD offers you better interest rates than a short tenor one and there are also indirect ways in which a long tenor FD offers you a higher return on investment.
-In conclusion, opting for a long tenor FD is sure to pay in the long run.
+Therefore, a long tenure FD offers you better interest rates than a short tenure one and there are also indirect ways in which a long tenure FD offers you a higher return on investment.
+In conclusion, opting for a long tenure FD is sure to pay in the long run.